aragon/geo-browser-contracts/README.md

 - SpaceVotingPlugin
 - SpaceVotingPlugin

-### PersonalSpaceVotingPlugin
+### PersonalSpaceAdminPlugin

 Governance plugin providing the default implementation for personal spaces, where addresses with editor permissioin can apply proposals right away.

-- PersonalSpaceVotingPlugin
+- PersonalSpaceAdminPlugin
-- PersonalSpaceVotingPlugin
+- PersonalSpaceAdminPlugin

 ## DO's and DONT's